 This new competition will be co-directed by Claire Gibault, Music Director of the Paris Mozart Orchestra, and Laurent Bayle, President and General Manager of the Philharmonie de Paris.
-Deborah Borda, President and CEO of the New York Philharmonic Orchestra, will chair a strictly gender equality-based international and prestigious jury composed of 6 of the world’s leading women and men conductors.
+Ewa Bogusz-Moore, General and Programme Director of the National Polish Radio Symphony Orchestra, will chair a strictly gender equality-based international and prestigious jury composed of 6 of the world’s leading women and men conductors.

 AN ALARMING SITUATION

 Today, no permanent state-funded French orchestra can boast a female music director.
 According to a recent study, only 4% of conductors programmed by French musical institutions are women.
 The situation is no better in Europe, where only 6% of guest conductors are women.
 Few women candidates are selected by existing conducting competitions.
 Similarly, very few women appear on selection panels and juries.
 These figures and facts speak for themselves.

 There are already growing signs of a welcome shift away from traditional attitudes and prejudices, but we believe the time has come for truly bold and powerful statements to influence, inspire and drive change.

 PROMOTING TALENTED WOMEN

 Aimed at gifted professionals, the International Competition for Women Conductors will showcase 12 candidates of the highest calibre, following a carefully-managed selection process.
 The competition will award several financial prizes, professionnal engagements, as well as career support.